 My skin started improving in 2010 when I started using this BB Cream.
 In South Korea, BB creams are considered skincare, not makeup, so there is really sort of healing properties in this product.
 It’s also very long-lasting compared to other BB creams.
 I highly recommend it.

 I don’t go out of the house often.
 This is not a tip okay?
 Always being indoors and not being exposed to the world and nature can actually cause some sickness, like flu.
 However, as expected with people in the tropics, I don’t go out under the heat of the sun very often.
 It’s also one of the reasons why my skin significantly improved after graduating from college.
 However, an exception is going out at 6-8 am as it can get you some Vitamin D.

 Whenever I have to cross our house under the heat of the sun to get some lunch or answer deliverymen, I make it a point to put some sunscreen even when I’m indoors most of the time.
 What I currently use is this Israeli product my mom’s friend gave me.

 I use fewer products

-I’ve been talking about some adversities and about handling and overcoming depression on this blog, but being depressed and stressed out are completely two different things.
-There was a time when I became so tensed (still different from stress), but it manifested differently.
+I’ve been talking about some adversities and about handling and overcoming depression on this blog, but being depressed and stressed out are entirely two different things.
+There was a time when I became so tense (still different from stress), but it manifested differently.
 It even made my skin better because I was releasing toxins.